y0ast/VIMCO/README.md

 #Variational Inference for Monte Carlo objectives (VIMCO)

 This repository contains all the code necessary to reproduce the results of the [VIMCO](http://arxiv.org/abs/1602.06725) paper using Theano.
+This code follows the original implementation as closely as possible.
+For 5 samples it obtains a better score than what is mentioned in the original paper (-91.7 vs -93.6).

 Usage for CPU: